nuorenarra/Analysing-dyadic-data-with-brms/R_Dropmodel_deconstructing_dyadic_signals/README.md

 **README**

-# Deconstructing dyadic signal using a drop-model
+# Deconstructing dyadic signals using a drop-model

 ## Overview